dialifa/Foundation-for-Artificial-Intelligence/README.md

+Number 2
-2. What is the minimum, median, max, and average salary for employee by Married Description and Gender.
+What is the minimum, median, max, and average salary for employee by Married Description and Gender.
 Hints: use agg function.
 To find top-5 reason of termination
 To find the highest number of employee by Recruitment Source that 'Exceeds' the To find Performance Score?
 Hints: Use filter for Performance Score first.
 Don't forget to sort_values.